 As a nature lover, you won’t have trouble finding great places to go hiking, camping, biking, or boating in Croatia.
 We’ve covered many interesting places to explore like Plitvice Lakes National Park (arguably the most famous park in Croatia), several stunning natural treasures like Croatia’s idyllic islands, family-friendly nature spots, and even where to go camping.

 But, after I traveled to Slavonia in the eastern part of Croatia last week, I was blown away by this region’s natural and cultural diversity.

 Slavonia is a much less visited part of Croatia.
 Still, it’s here that you’ll find Papuk Nature Park, which may just be the most underrated Croatian park – and since 2015, it also happens to be Croatia’s first UNESCO Geopark.
 Croatia’s many UNESCO Heritage sites get a lot of attention, so it’s time we give a little love to this UNESCO Geopark gem!

 (Not to mention, it’s an excellent place for social distance travel!
 Here are other ways to explore Slavonia without the crowds)!

 Lowland plains, farmlands, pristine forests, and rolling mountains characterize the Slavonian landscape.

-I also then came to learn that Papuk is home to an abundance of wildlife and a fantastic destination for outdoor enthusiasts.
+I also learned that Papuk is home to an abundance of wildlife and a fantastic destination for outdoor enthusiasts.

-Papuk Nature Park was established in 1999 to protect the region’s biological and geological diversity as well as its cultural heritage and historic sites.
+Papuk Nature Park was established in 1999 to protect the region’s biological and geological diversity and its cultural heritage and historic sites.

 This is simply a delightful place to visit – particularly if you have children.
 It’s far removed from the hustle and bustle of the Dalmatian coast; it is an oasis of peace and a geological wonderland.